abdelrahman-tarek-0/Discord-Cloud-Database/README.md

 // the class constructor takes 2 arguments (return a new instance of the class)
 //the first arg
 /*
- *    The first argument is the token of the discord user (not the bot)
+ * The first argument is the token of the discord account (bot or client) */
- * The first argument is optional and the default value  will be null */

 // the second arg